-Mark Ronson is a sought-after producer, who’s worked with such diverse artists as Jay-Z, Lily Allen, Robbie Williams, Christina Aguilera, Amy Winehouse, Ol’ Dirty Bastard, Duran Duran and comedian Jimmy Fallon.
+Mark Ronson (born 4 September 1975) is a sought-after producer, who's worked with such diverse artists as Jay-Z, Lily Allen, Robbie Williams, Bruno Mars, Christina Aguilera, Amy Winehouse, Ol' Dirty Bastard, Duran Duran and comedian Jimmy Fallon.

 Born in London, he is the son of writer Ann Dexter-Jones and real estate tycoon Laurence Ronson.
 His mother later married Mick Jones, lead guitarist of multiplatinum selling rock band Foreigner.
 He has two sisters: fashion designer Charlotte Ronson and DJ Samantha Ronson.
-He spent his childhood in a wealthy suburb of London where he lived in the same street as Paul McCartney‘s family.
-When his parents divorced at age 8, he moved to New York, where he made friends with Beatles offspring Sean Lennon.
+He spent his childhood in a wealthy suburb of London where he lived on the same street as Paul McCartney‘s family.
+When his parents divorced at age 8, he moved to New York, where he made friends with John Lennon's son, Sean Lennon.